Tytan-Codes/Better-Day/README.md

 # Better Day 🌞
 Need help?
 Join our Discord community: https://discord.gg/qgnR8CCRE3
+### EOL

+IMPORTANT: This version has reached its EOL, this means it won't be maintained.
+If you wanna get the updated version go to better-day-5.

 ### Installation 🛠️
 Notice: You are on the stable branch